cdaringe/pouchy/README.md

 ## what

-simple [PouchDB](https://github.com/pouchdb/pouchdb) wrapper, equipped with a few useful sugar methods.
-Most methods provided are _very_ simple PouchDB-native method modifiers, but are targeted to save you frequent boilerplate re-typing!
-This library also proxies most of the PouchDB API directly, so you can use it like a Pouch itself!
+simple, enhanced [PouchDB](https://github.com/pouchdb/pouchdb).  `Pouchy` wraps & extends `PouchDB` and provides various sorely needed sugar methods.  further, it assists by standardizing the returned document format.  most methods provided are _very_ simple PouchDB-native method modifiers, but are targeted to save you frequent boilerplate re-typing!  this library also proxies most of the PouchDB API directly, so you can use it like a Pouch itself!

 ## how